cityofaustin/atd-data-lake/docs/code_architecture.md

 The Storage class manages the reading and writing of data items to and from an implemented resource (implemented by interface `StorageImpl`).
 The one that exists right now is `drivers.storage_s3.StorageS3`.
 One normally doesn't need to interact with `StorageImpl` directly; instead, access storage using these methods provided by `Storage`, which is usually created with the config factory method `createStorage()` (see the code for more documentation):

 * **The constructor:** This is called from the config factory method `createStorage()`, but gives you options for writing files locally while writing to the repository, and also simulating writing by suppressing writes to the repository.
 Supplying a local path and enabling simulation mode will write files locally but not to the repository.
 * **retrieveFilePath():** Retrieves a resource at the given storage platform-specific path.
-While you can use `makePath()` to create one fron scratch, you could be getting the resource path from the catalog.
+While you can use `makePath()` to create one fron scratch, you could be getting the resource path from the catalog for an existing item.
 (Minimally, `catalogLookup()` can be used to retrieve a catalog entry from the catalog, and the `pointer` member has the path).
 This returns a full path to the written file after the file has been retrieved.
 * **retrieveJSON():** This does a similar thing, but returns a JSON dictionary that had been efficiently created via a temporary file.
 * **retrieveBuffer():** Same for a buffer.
 * **writeFile()**, **writeJSON()**, and **writeBuffer():** These are like the "retrieve" counterparts; however, a catalog element (which is a dictionary keyed according to a catalog entry) is passed in; use `createCatalogElement()` to make one, unless you already have one on hand from a previous query to the catalog.
-Also, if `cacheCatalogFlag` is `True`, the update of the catalog can be cached until `flushCatalog()` is called, which can slightly speed up operations or ensure that a set of files are committed before recording the entries.
+Also, if `cacheCatalogFlag` is `True`, the update of the catalog can be cached until `flushCatalog()` is called, which can slightly speed up operations or ensure that a set of files are uploaded before recording the entries.
 * **copyFile():** This is a convenience function for copying a file from one repository to another.

 ### Catalog